 I concluded by letting her know that, “If you didn’t hear it enough during your time as a teaching professional, if I never get the chance to see you again…on behalf of all my classmates, I wanted to say thank you.
 Thank you for molding us, you know… shaping us…helping us prepare for the real word and sparking our creative writing outlets.”
 As I was saying this, she started to get teary eyed, which wasn’t my intention but it happened anyways.
 She gave me a great big hug and I think I made her day.
 It was important for me to express my gratitude to her.
 Teachers in general, play a huge role in the development of a child into an adult.
 I’ll always be appreciative and respectful for teachers who really matter.

-The school’s 50th anniversary was cool to attend and look back on many fond memories.
+St. Thomas More’s 50th anniversary celebration was cool to attend and look back on many fond memories.
 For me, I’ve always loved the school.
 It was my training ground that groomed me into the person that I am today.
 The education I received there helped me prepare for high school and life later on.
-I also learned a lot about friendship and loyalty as well.
+Most notably it’s the place where I learned the importance of friendship and loyalty.
 Some of my oldest friends come from STM and we’re always proud to remember our old stomping grounds.